drnic/daily_cloudfoundry_releases/README.md

 ## Plan for implementation

-My thinking at the moment is to have a `rake release` task that is run via Travis or Jenkins whenever the [release-candidate](https://github.com/cloudfoundry/cf-release/commits/release-candidate) branch of the BOSH [cf-release](https://github.com/cloudfoundry/cf-release/) is updated.
+My thinking at the moment is to have a `rake cf:release` task that is run via Travis or Jenkins whenever the [release-candidate](https://github.com/cloudfoundry/cf-release/commits/release-candidate) branch of the BOSH [cf-release](https://github.com/cloudfoundry/cf-release/) is updated.
 This will probably require a github hook added with Pivotal's permission.

 ### How we create a final release of someone else's BOSH release repository